manuelbomi/3.-Multi-GPU-Simulation-on-a-1-GPU-Machine--Virtual-Multi-GPU-with-MPI/README.md

 # Multi-GPU Simulation on a 1‑GPU Machine (Virtual Multi‑GPU with MPI)

-This project simulates multi-GPU distributed training using MPI on a single physical GPU (NVIDIA RTX 4070).
+#### This project simulates multi-GPU distributed training using MPI on a single physical GPU (NVIDIA RTX 4070).

-The example uses a minimal CUDA kernel to represent model computation, hosts per-rank synthetic data, and implements an AllReduce (gradient averaging) manually using MPI point-to-point operations.
+#### The project uses a minimal CUDA kernel to represent model computation, hosts per-rank synthetic data, and implements an AllReduce (gradient averaging) manually using MPI point-to-point operations.

-Goal: implement rank-to-GPU mapping, gradient averaging, DDP internals, and how to scale concepts even on a single GPU.
+<ins>Goal</ins>: implement rank-to-GPU mapping, gradient averaging, DDP internals, and how to scale concepts even on a single GPU.

-In total, this project shows:
+#### In total, this project shows:

 #### <ins>Rank-to-GPU mapping</ins>